kounch/PD-MM-Engine/MMRoomPackExtractorREADME.md

-    -h, --help                               Show usage help message and exit -v, --version                            Show program's version number and exit -i INPUT_FILE, --input_file INPUT_FILE   Binary file with MM Data (org 32768) -d OUTPUT_DIR, --output_dir OUTPUT_DIR   Output directory for Levels Pack -c, --compile                            Try to compile the final Levels Pack using pdc -b, --bugbyte                            Force using Bug Byte version extractor -s, --softwareprojects                   Force using Softare Projects version extractor
+    -h, --help                               Show usage help message and exit -v, --version                            Show program's version number and exit -i INPUT_FILE, --input_file INPUT_FILE   Binary file with MM Data (org 32768) -d OUTPUT_DIR, --output_dir OUTPUT_DIR   Output directory for RoomPack -c, --compile                            Try to compile the final RoomPack using pdc -b, --bugbyte                            Force using Bug Byte version extractor -s, --softwareprojects                   Force using Softare Projects version extractor

 The script needs a binary data file with a RAM dump (or extracted for example from a tape file) with the information starting from address 32768 (0x8000) and tries to guess what kind of binary date the file has, between the original release (Bug Byte) and the Software Projects release.
-Then it will try to extract the level and graphic data and dump it to Levels Pack files that the Manic Miner Engine for Playdate can read and use.
+Then it will try to extract the room and graphic data and dump it to RoomPack files that the Manic Miner Engine for Playdate can read and use.

 Optionally, if the [Playdate SDK](https://play.date/dev/) is installed and in the shell PATH, it can also try to convert the extracted PNG image files and existing WAV sound files to the PDI, PDT and PDA file formats used by the Playdate console.

-You can obtain several Manic Miner engine ZX Spectrum games from [JSW Central](https://jswcentral.org), and then,and then, after extracting the binary data from the corresponding tape file, use the script to create a basic Levels Pack to edit and refine.
+You can obtain several Manic Miner engine ZX Spectrum games from [JSW Central](https://jswcentral.org), and then,and then, after extracting the binary data from the corresponding tape file, use the script to create a basic RoomPack to edit and refine.

-### Levels Pack format
+### RoomPack format

-A Levels Pack for Playdate MM engine is comprised of the following:
+A RoomPack for Playdate MM engine is comprised of the following:

-- A `config.json` file with metadata like the music notes, the text to show, the name for the rest of the Levels Pack files, etc.
+- A `config.json` file with metadata like the music notes, the text to show, the name for the rest of the RoomPack files, etc.
 - Several graphic image files with the main game screen, sprites for the player and enemies, as well as the tiles that are assembled to make a room in the game
 - A `rooms.json` file with the layout for each of the rooms, as well as the enemies location, movement constrains, etc.
 - An (optional) sound file to be played when all the rooms are finished, and before starting again with the first one